Day 1 - London Tilbury

 Day 7 - Dublin, Ireland

-This morning we arrive in the Republic of Ireland’s charming capital, Dublin, located along the banks of the beautiful River Liffey.
-An array of medieval, Georgian and modern-day architecture occupies the city centre, including the spectacular Dublin Castle - a breathtaking Viking fortress as well as an important government complex - and the magnificent Christchurch Cathedral.
+This morning we arrive in the Republic of Ireland’s charming capital, Dublin, located along the banks of the River Liffey.
+An array of medieval, Georgian and modern-day architecture occupies the city centre, including the Dublin Castle - a Viking fortress as well as an important government complex - and the magnificent Christchurch Cathedral.
 There are also a number of delightful galleries and historic museums such as the Dublin City Gallery, National Museum of Ireland and Irish Museum of Modern Art.
 A visit to Dublin wouldn’t be complete without visiting the Guinness Storehouse, the producer of Ireland’s world-famous beverage; while here you can taste some of the renowned tipple and learn of its production process.

 Day 8 - Cobh